raquel-oliveira/QGL/README.md

 ### Week 06

+Comments in the code, more tests, phase aerial spending less and improvement in earthly phase.

+### Week 07

-Short list of the **features** available in the bot delivered for the championship that happened at the end of week 50.
+Short list of the **features** available in the bot delivered for the championship that happened at the end of week 06.